nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 ## Method

-We use [LambdaCAD](https://nenadmarkus.com/lambda), a free and open-source JavaScript-based 3D CAD tool in which you describe shapes with geometric primitives and their combimantions (the union/intersection/difference operations).
+We use [LambdaCAD](https://nenadmarkus.com/lambda), a free and open-source JavaScript-based 3D CAD tool.
+With LambdaCAD, you describe shapes with geometric primitives and their combinations (the union/intersection/difference operations).

 We first give GPT-3 a short introduction to LambdaCAD, its syntax and give a couple of simple examples.
 After that we specify the shape we would like to generate and let GPT-3 produce a continuation of the input text prompt.
 In the end, we extract the shape-as-code found in the output.

 Note that we show the more sensible and interesting results.
-I.e., we cherry-pick some of the continuations produced by GPT-3 and leave the uninteresing/wrong ones out.
+In other words, we cherry-pick some of the continuations produced by GPT-3 and leave the uninteresing/wrong ones out.

 ## Example \#1: a toy car